tvle236/back-end-take-home/README.md

 - As a user I am provided meaningful feedback should no route exist between the airports.
 - As a user I am provided meaningful feedback if an error occurred with my request.

+> NOTE: THE SHORTEST PATH FUNCTIONALITY MAY NOT RELY ON AN EXTERNAL LIBRARY.
+YOU MUST DEVELOP THIS ON YOUR OWN.

 ### Testing

 Within the `data` folder you will find two subdirectories, `test` and `full`. `test` offers a small subset of the data found in `full` which you may use when developing your solution.
 Your final solution however must be performant with the `full` set.